 Social media is an incredibly powerful tool for building a sustainable brand community.
-With millions of users on every platform, it’s a fantastic place to encourage customers to join and stay engaged with your community for a number of reasons:
+With millions of users on every platform, it’s a fantastic place to encourage valuable customer engagement for a number of reasons:

 It’s highly visual

 It allows you to share your message to multitudes of people at once

 However, if that’s the case, why are so few brands using it?
 As popularity on social platforms continues to grow, small businesses who choose to ignore them are wasting opportunities to reach a wider audience who are not only interested in their community but also excited to join.

 In order to help you get the most out of this largely unused tool, I’ve gathered 5 brands who have cracked the social media code and strengthened their brand community with customer engagement as a result.

 MyChelle Beauty lets members know what's going on

 One of the first things we recommend to brands launching a new program is to promote it widely.
 While there are a number of ways you can do that on your website, social media is one of the best ways to get your program in front of all of your dedicated customers.
 As loyal followers of your brand, you know that your social audience is already interested in what your brand community is doing — they just need the opportunity to get involved in other ways.